Pergor/ADV_Mods/adv_aceCPR/ReadMe.md

 The minimum rate is always 2%, unless the player starts with a success probability of 0 (see below).

 For mission builders:
-You can set the probabilities for successful resuscitation individually depending on the value for ace_medical_medicClass a player's unit has.
+You can set the probabilities for successful resuscitation individually depending on the value for ace_medical_medicClass a player's unit has, or the time to be added to the revive timer or the duration during which CPR can still be applied successfully.
 The easiest way to do this is via CBA Settings ( https://github.com/CBATeam/CBA_A3/wiki/CBA-Settings-System ).
 Alternatively you can use the following variables in your mission:

 adv_aceCPR_probabilities = [40,15,5,85];	//the first entry is for ace_medical_medicClass == 2, the second for == 1, the third for regular units with ace_medical_medicClass == 0 and the fourth one for the defibrillator.